 Mother, Farmer, and Breast Cancer Survivor Calls on Weis Markets to Fight Antibiotic Resistance

-Guest blog post by Kim Wagner of Black Bottom Farm Collective
+By Kim Wagner, Black Bottom Farm Collective

 Ask Weis Markets to Fight Superbugs:

 As a mother, farmer, and breast cancer survivor, I always strive to source the cleanest food possible.
 This means buying products from animals raised ethically and sustainably.
 One of the most important things for me is knowing that when I purchase food for my family, it is not contributing to the growing problem of antibiotic resistance.

 Recently, I learned Weis Markets, a regional chain many of us frequent, is selling chicken sourced from Sanderson Farms.
 Sanderson Farms, headquartered in Mississippi, has been loudly criticized for downplaying routine antibiotic usage and condemning farms for choosing to raise their chickens antibiotic-free.

 Prior to becoming a farmer I was a nurse, and I find it incredibly frustrating that a company would deny the link between antibiotic use in livestock and the occurrence of antibiotic-resistant infections in humans.
 When animals are given regular doses of antibiotics, the weak bacteria are killed but resistant strains remain, creating a breeding ground for antibiotic-resistant bacteria we call “superbugs.”

 The World Health Organization, the American Academy of Pediatrics, and the Centers for Disease Control and Prevention all agree that when these bacteria leave the farm they pose a risk to human health.